Skip to navigation Skip to content

 If the National Course Approvals sub-site lists both the education provider and the course as:

-• approved and the normal full-time course duration is one academic year or longer, the course is approved for TAP
+• approved and the normal full-time course duration is one academic year or longer, the course is approved for the TAP

 • not approved or the education provider and/or course is not listed, create a referral to a Course Assessment and Liaison Officer.
 See Referrals to Course Assessment and Liaison Officers (CALOs)